Chelicerata (Spiders and Allies)

 Menu

 This group of animals is an ancient one, and representatives have been present at least since the middle Paleozoic era about 425 million years ago.
-There are three Classes, of which we have representatives of two on the island.
-The Class Merostomata includes the horseshoe crab, commonly found on our beaches.
-The Class Arachnida (Spiders and related groups) is defined as animals with external skeletons, four pairs of legs and no antennae.
-World-wide, this Class has about 60,000 species out a total of about 75,000 for the Phylum.
-In addition to the spiders, this Class includes scorpions, ticks, mites, daddy-longlegs (harvestmen), whip-scorpions, and a few other primitive types.
+There are three taxomomic classes, of which we have representatives of two on the island: Merostomata includes the horseshoe crab, commonly found on our beaches, and Arachnida (Spiders and related groups) is defined as animals with external skeletons, four pairs of legs and no antennae.
+World-wide, this class has about 60,000 species out a total of about 75,000 for the phylum.
+In addition to the spiders, this class includes scorpions, ticks, mites, daddy-longlegs (harvestmen), whip-scorpions, and a few other primitive types.

 Spiders are resourceful and adaptable and have found several ways to get around by themselves.
 In addition, several species have been transported between Europe and the Western Hemisphere, for example, as undeclared passengers on ships, planes, etc., often in plants being carried from one place to another.
 Many species also travel by “ballooning,” a process of spinning threads of web and floating on the wind.
 Although the distances traveled are often not far and seldom over 500 feet above ground, some tiny spiders have been recorded 200 miles from the nearest land and at altitudes of 10,000 feet.
 This mobility guarantees that new additions to the island’s spider fauna are virtually certain in the future.